RobTillaart/INA226/README.md

 - **bool setMaxCurrentShunt(float ampere = 20.0, float ohm = 0.002, bool normalize = true)**
 set the calibration register based upon the shunt and the max ampere.
 From this the LSB is derived.
-Note the function will round up the LSB to nearest round value by default.
-This may cause loss of precision.
-The function may force normalization if underflow detected.
+The function may force normalization if underflow is detected.
-The user **must** check the return value == true, otherwise the calibration register is **not** set.
 - **bool isCalibrated()** returns true if CurrentLSB has been calculated by **setMaxCurrentShunt()**.
 - **float getCurrentLSB()** returns the LSB in Ampere == precision of the calibration.
 - **float getCurrentLSB_mA()** returns the LSB in milliampere.